Javascript is not enabled.

 Medications for high blood pressure

-While lifestyle changes can be beneficial for hypertension control and your overall health, they may not be enough to get your blood pressure down to the ideal target level, especially if you are over 65 or already have Stage 2 hypertension or above, which is defined as a confirmed systolic pressure of 140 mm Hg or higher or a diastolic pressure of 90 mm Hg.
+While lifestyle changes can be beneficial for hypertension control and your overall health, they may not be enough to get your blood pressure down to the ideal target level, especially if you are over 65 or already have stage 2 hypertension or above.
+That is defined as a confirmed systolic pressure of 140 mm Hg or higher or a diastolic pressure of 90 mm Hg or higher.

-“There are good lifestyle interventions to lower blood pressure; it is hard to change lifestyle though, and it's been known for a long time that medications trump lifestyle,” Green said.
+“There are good lifestyle interventions to lower blood pressure.
+It is hard to change lifestyle, though, and it's been known for a long time that medications trump lifestyle,” Green says.
 “When you have people on a very, very good program, medications will reduce deaths by more than a very good lifestyle program.”

-Beverly Green, M.D., Kaiser Permanente Washington Health Research Institute
+Dr. Beverly Green, Kaiser Permanente Washington Health Research Institute

 Courtesy of Beverly Green

-Sometimes lifestyle isn’t even the main cause of high blood pressure.
+However, sometimes lifestyle isn’t the primary cause of high blood pressure.
 Genetics can play a big role.
-Green herself discovered she had high blood pressure after doing 24-hour ambulatory blood pressure monitoring, which involves measuring blood pressure on a continuous basis as you live your daily life, even during sleep.
+Green herself discovered she had high blood pressure after doing 24-hour ambulatory blood pressure monitoring.
+This involves a device that is prescribed and given to a patient.
+It measures blood pressure at regular intervals for a 24-hour (or longer) period at home.

-“I don’t eat any meat and I’m a normal weight.
-I run, and I love fruits and vegetables, so I consider myself to not have an unhealthy lifestyle.
-I still had hypertension,” Green said.
+“I don’t eat any meat, and I’m a normal weight.
+I run, and I love fruits and vegetables, so I consider myself not to have an unhealthy lifestyle.
+I still had hypertension,” Green says.
 Knowing that high blood pressure is one of the top causes of death and heart failure, she chose to go on blood pressure medication, which has helped to get her numbers under control.

 Primary medications that your doctor may prescribe for hypertension include:

-• Angiotensin-converting enzyme inhibitors (ACEI) — These medications inhibit your body from making the hormone angiotensin II so that your blood vessels can relax and dilate, therefore reducing blood pressure.
+• Angiotensin-converting enzyme inhibitors (ACEI) — These medications inhibit your body from making the hormone angiotensin II so that your blood vessels can relax and dilate, thereby reducing blood pressure.

 • Angiotensin II receptor blockers (ARBs) — These also keep the angiotensin II hormone from narrowing blood vessels.